efabless/mpw_precheck/README.md

     - You are only using the allowed power connections with the pads.
     - The instance names and types match for `caravel` and the `user_project_wrapper` (a comparison between the netlist and the gds).
 - Step #4: TBA -- not for this shuttle.
-- Step #5: Runs DRC checks on the GDS-II.
+- Step #5: Runs DRC checks on the GDS-II by using `mag/caravel.mag` to abstract everthing but the user space.
 - Step #6: TBA -- not for this shuttle.
 - Step #7: TBA -- not for this shuttle.